 However, when it comes to attracting and retaining a workforce, the findings have shown a major discrepancy between what employers and employees see as a priority.

-Health and wellbeing packages are starting to command increasing importance for employees, with nearly half of all respondents (48%) saying a strong health and wellbeing benefit would increase their likelihood to join or stay with a business.
+Whilst things like performance reviews (which can be aided by performance management software) help to keep employees happy and on the same page as their employer, there are certain things that have proved even more important in the eyes of the employees.
+Health and wellbeing packages are starting to command increasing importance, with nearly half of all respondents (48%) saying a strong health and wellbeing benefit would increase their likelihood to join or stay with a business.
 Nationally, Generation Z employees (aged 16-23) revealed they would be willing to sacrifice a whopping third of their salary to receive a healthcare package that fits their personal needs.

 Yet, despite this, as many as 86% of SMEs surveyed in Eastern England reported that they don’t have a healthcare package in place for employees above statutory allowances, with 39% of those without one claiming they don’t believe it is necessary and more than half (59%) saying they don’t believe or weren’t sure a strong health and wellbeing package is valuable in recruiting and retaining employees.